browserengineering/book/book/html.md

 fashionable when [XHTML][xhtml] looked like it might replace HTML, and old-timers like me never broke the habit.
-But unlike in [XML][xml-self-closing], in HTML self-closing tags are identified by name, not by some special syntax, and the slash is optional.
+But unlike in [XML][xml-self-closing], in HTML self-closing tags are identified by name, not by some special syntax, so the slash is optional.
 :::

 [xml-self-closing]: https://www.w3.org/TR/xml/#sec-starttags
 [xhtml]: https://www.w3.org/TR/xhtml1/

 Using the node tree
 ===================